 BottleKeeper: The True Story.

-On a warm but fateful summer day, we were sitting lazily on a beach with our Uncle Van.
-As Uncle Van’s beautifully full push-broom mustache was gently wavering in the sea breeze, we began complaining about the warm beer simmering in our ‘red solo cups’.
+On a warm but fateful summer day, Cousin Matt was sitting lazily on a beach with our Uncle Van.
+As Uncle Van’s beautifully full push-broom mustache was gently wavering in the sea breeze, they began complaining about the warm beer simmering in our ‘red party cups’.

 There are few things that can kill your mood on a relaxing, warm summer day, but the taste of warm beer is one of them.
 This is not one of those problems that you come across every day, but when it does, it’s just devastating.

-As we pondered the depth of our predicament, a serious brainstorm began regarding potential solutions that would allow us to enjoy the cool refreshing taste of carbonated joy in a way that didn’t require us to slam the beer in 3 minutes or less…as much as you try, you just can’t slam them all.
+As they pondered the depth of the predicament, a serious brainstorm began regarding potential solutions that would allow you to enjoy the cool refreshing taste of carbonated joy in a way that didn’t require you to slam the beer in 3 minutes or less…as much as you try, you just can’t slam them all.

 It was at that very moment that a golden light flashed above Cousin Matt’s head as if Zeus himself had sent a bolt of lightening from the heavens above; “what if we could leave the beer in the bottle and put the bottle in something that would keep it cold, like one of those stainless steel water bottles?” and BAM!, BottleKeeper was born.

-As illustrated, BottleKeeper has a 4 mm thick neoprene sleeve that lines the walls of a stainless steel container that just so happens to keep the contents substantially colder than a standard beer “koozie”.
+As illustrated, BottleKeeper has a neoprene sleeve that lines the walls of a stainless steel container that just so happens to keep the contents substantially colder than a standard beer “koozie”.
 It’s science.

 The result of this highly technical advance in scientific research is that your beer is kept colder, longer, and by the way, the BottleKeeper lid seals the inner bottle…yet another problem solved.
 Oh look, BottleKeeper also protects that beer from it’s other arch-enemy, gravity.